 The implication: Instead of buying more bonds, you might use your extra savings to pay down debt.
 You may even find that, because your debts are costing you more than your bonds are earning, it makes sense to sell your bonds and use the proceeds to reduce debt.

 What if we’re talking about mortgage debt, with its tax-deductible mortgage interest?
-Let’s say you have a 5% mortgage and you’re in the 25% federal income tax bracket, so the effective cost of your mortgage is just 3.75%.
+Let’s say you have a 5% mortgage, you’re in the 22% federal income tax bracket and you itemize your deductions, so the effective cost of your mortgage is just 3.9%.
 Fingers crossed, you should be able to earn more than that over the long term by purchasing a diversified collection of stocks.

 Our Humble Opinion: Even if the potential gain from investing is higher, there’s still great virtue in paying down debt, even low-cost, tax-deductible mortgage debt.
 The return is guaranteed, it makes your overall finances less risky and ridding yourself of all debt is a crucial step on the journey to a comfortable retirement.
 Not sure whether it’s a good time to buy stocks or bonds?
 When in doubt, you can do a lot worse than pay down debt.